 Funding for Respite Services

 Respite services in New York State are provided through a variety of funding streams.
-There are 10 community-based respite programs that are included in the State Budget, for which the New York State Office for the Aging (NYSOFA) has administrative responsibility.
+There are 10 community-based respite programs (State Respite) that are included in the State Budget, for which the New York State Office for the Aging (NYSOFA) has administrative responsibility.

-1) Family Caregiver Support Program:
+2) National Family Caregiver Support Program (NFCSP)

-- Family caregivers providing care for individuals age 60 or older;
+- Family caregivers providing care for individuals age 60 or older; or

 - Family caregivers providing care for individuals with Alzheimer's disease and related disorders, regardless of age; or